 Based on the road network identified in the Master Plan, the following tables summarise the preliminary cost for the proposed infrastructure.
-The assumptions and measurements that support these cost estimates are included in a separate Rosehill-Camellia Place Strategic Estimate Report (Arcadis, 2021).
+The assumptions and measurements that support these cost estimates are included in a separate Rosehill-Camellia Place Strategic Estimate Report (Arcadis, 8 April 2022), which need to be considered with this summary.
 These cost estimates will need to be further developed following the Master Plan.